 Volvo XC40 review - Engines, performance and drive

-The XC40 majors on comfort and refinement instead of entertainment, but it makes a decent fist of delivering this
+The XC40 majors on comfort and refinement instead of entertainment, and it does so rather well

 The XC90 and XC60 are both based on Volvo’s Scalable Product Architecture (SPA) platform, but the XC40 is the first model from the Swedish brand to sit on the Compact Modular Architecture (CMA) underpinnings.
 This uses MacPherson strut suspension at the front and a multi-link rear axle, which means the new Volvo matches its German rivals for chassis technology under the skin.
 However, if you’re looking for dynamic sparkle and hot hatchback-rivalling agility down a country road, you’ll be better off elsewhere.